mikkimat81539/Brackeys_Game_Jam/README.md

-# This file cotains the gameplay for Brackeys 2026.2 Game Jam
+# This file contains the gameplay for Brackeys 2026.2 Game Jam